Kettlebell Clean Press

 How to Perform

-5. Lower the kettlebell with control back to the rack position.
+5. Lower controlled to rack position.

 Coaching Tips